Data Processing Addendum

 5.1.
 "Users" - any individual accessing and/or using the Services through the Customer's account;

 5.2.
-"Subscribers" - any individual whose email address is included in the Customer's distribution list / whose information is stored / to whom Users send emails or otherwise engage or communicate with via the Services.
+"Recipients" - any individual whose email address / phone number is included in the Customer's emails / SMS / whose information is stored / to whom Users send emails / SMSor otherwise engage or communicate with via the Services.

 6. Types of Customer Data:

 6.1.
-Users: identification and contact data (name, contact details, including email address, username); billing information (credit card details, account details, payment information); organization information (name, address, geographic location, area of responsibility, VAT code), IT information (IP address, usage data, cookies data, online navigation data, location data, browser data, access device information);
+Users: identification and contact data (name, contact details, including email address, username); billing information (billing address, payment information); organization information (name, address, geographic location, area of responsibility, VAT code), IT information (IP address, usage data, cookies data, online navigation data, location data, browser data, access device information);

 6.2.
-Subscribers: identification and contact data (email address), IT information (IP address, location data, access device information) and/or any other information the Customer provides to MailerSend.
+Recipients: identification and contact data (email address, phone number), IT information (IP address, location data, access device information) and/or any other information the Customer provides to MailerSend.